beaver700nh/eeprommer3/firmware/README.md

 the EEPROM.
 These classes tie together the front end and back end.
 For example, `ProgrammerByteCore` contains functions for letting the user read and write a single byte to and from the EEPROM.

-### `prog.cpp`/`prog.hpp`

-These files define the class `Programmer` which is the main firmware class.
-It hooks together all the Cores and uses a menu to let the user call functions defined in them.

 ### `sd.cpp`/`sd.hpp`